CFP: Children’s/Young Adult Culture at Southwest Popular / American Culture Association (SWPACA)

 - The pedagogy of children’s/YA culture (K-12 and college)

 Proposals on other topics related to Children’s and YA Culture will be read with interest.

 All proposals must be submitted through the conference’s database at http://register.southwestpca.org/southwestpca

 For details on using the submission database and on the application process in general, please see the Proposal Submission FAQs and Tips page at http://southwestpca.org/conference/faqs-and-tips/

-SWPACA will offer registration reimbursement awards for the best graduate student papers in a variety of categories.
-Submissions of accepted, full papers are due January 1, 2021.
-SWPACA will also offer registration reimbursement awards for select undergraduate and graduate students in place of our traditional travel awards.
-For more information, visit http://southwestpca.org/conference/graduate-student-awards/.
+SWPACA offers monetary awards for the best graduate student papers in a variety of categories.
+Submissions of accepted, full papers are due January 1, 2024.
+SWPACA also offers travel fellowships for undergraduate and graduate students.
+For more information, visit http://southwestpca.org/conference/graduate-student-awards/

 In addition, please check out the organization’s peer-reviewed, scholarly journal, Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, at http://journaldialogue.org/

 If you have any questions about the Children’s/Young Adult Culture area, please contact its Area Chair: Diana Dominguez, PhD, Emeritus Professor, University of Texas Rio Grande Valley, email@example.com OR, Assistant Area Chair: Ashley Johnson, University of Texas at Arlington, firstname.lastname@example.org.

 If you have general questions about the conference, please contact us at email@example.com, and a member of the executive team will get back to you.